 Uji Bridge is a 5-10 minute walk north of JR Uji Station

-NB: I did not go to the Tale of Genji Museum, but you can find all the information you need on their official website here.
+NB: Find all the information on the Tale of Genji Museum, on their official website here.

 Hashidera, protector of Uji Bridge was built in 604 by Hata no Kawakatsu on the instructions of Prince Shotoku (574-622 AD)

 Hashidera Temple is on the east bank of the Uji River, just 5 minutes walk from Ujigami Shrine.

 7 | Mampuku-ji Temple (萬福寺), Uji, Kyoto